The prayer plant is a common indoor plant with strikingly beautiful and decorative deep green leaves.

 Prayer plants prefer acidic moist planting medium.
 Use a potting mix with a pH of 5.5 to 6.0.

-A well-drained general-purpose houseplant potting soil will work fine.
+A well-drained general-purpose houseplant potting soil will work fine for prayer plants.

 Adding perlite or coarse sand to a general-purpose soil can increase the drainage capacity.
 Rocks or gravel at the bottom of a pot with a drainage hole can also help.